sQu1rr/wenet/README.md

 file name conflicts on some systems.

-No further steps are required, initialisation is handled automatically when host is created and deinitialistaion happens after last host is destroyed
+No further steps are required, initialisation is handled automatically when host is created and deinitialistaion happens after last host is destroyed.

 ```cpp
 #include <wenet/wenet.hpp>